University Library Exhibits and Events

 The Latin American History class is providing a series of displays during March and April on various topics.
-This month the class displays are Mexican Muralists and ¡Art in Argentina!.
+This month the class displays are Marimba and Puerto Rican Literature.
 The exhibit is showcased on the blue tables by front entrance of the library.

 The word 'marimba' can be translated to mean "voice of wood."
 The vibraphone, as well as the xylophone, have often times been confused with the marimba, as they resemble each other in looks and in the arrangement of the keys.
 However, each are made from different materials, and extend to higher octaves than the marimba.

 The marimba is made out of rosewood, which traditionally comes from various Central American countries.
 Similarly, the instrument's frame is made out of different kinds of wood.
 The pipes can be made out of a variety of materials, although the traditional marimbas' pipes are made of aluminum.
 The different lengths of the hanging pipes serve to create the notes: the shorter the pipe, the higher the note.
 Some marimbas have a long tube that curves into an oval, just to achieve the lowest key role in creating a note.
 The harder the mallet, the better the high notes sound.
 Experienced players can hold up to three mallets in each of their hands, so as to widen their reach on the instrument.

 The exhibit includes marimba history as well as present day.
 Guatemala is also featured.
 The marimba was named Guatemala's national instrument in 1978.